openshift/enhancements/enhancements/network/upgrades-with-ovn-ic.md

   zone-mode: multizone
   temporary: false
 ```

+The "temporary: false" field above is only used up until 4.14.13 and is omitted in later 4.14.z.

 At the beginning of phase 2, the YAMLs are to be found in `bindata/network/ovn-kubernetes/self-hosted/multi-zone-interconnect-tmp`.
 The contents of this folder are symbolic links to:
 - the single-zone centralized control plane (`ovnkube-master.yaml -> ../single-zone-interconnect/ovnkube-master.yaml`), which we want to keep running until all nodes have successfully updated to IC multizone, that is until all nodes run multizone ovnkube-node;